Yangon International School: Mandalay Campus

 Yangon International School–Mandalay opened in August 2020.
 It is a private, co-education school offering early childhood and elementary education, with long-term plans to expand grade levels.
 The initial rollout included pre-school through Grade 8, with one additional grade level intended to be added each year until reaching Grade 12.

 The Mandalay campus was constructed on a newly developed site on the eastern side of the city in Mahar Aung Myay Township, an area near low-rise residential neighborhoods and open fields.
-The location is situated within a short distance of central Mandalay, Mandalay Hill, and the Royal Palace.
+The location is a short distance from central Mandalay, Mandalay Hill, and the Royal Palace.

 The campus includes several purpose-built educational facilities, such as: